 Feeling comfortable and staying that way is important to us, so this metric held a lot of weight in our testing.
 Both The North Face Salty Dog and the Connectyle Classic went above and beyond in this category.
 Each is built with a wide rib stitching, using heavy yarn to make a thick and cozy hat that stays comfortable all day.
 This construction gives these beanies a nice soft feel and enough flex to fit well on most sizes without ever constricting.
 The liner of The North Face beanie is so comfy and smooth, it really takes a level above the rest, while the Connectyle is a great runner-up in comfort for the price.

-Unfortunately, having our favorites means that some others fell short.
-The Top Level Cuffed ranked lower in this category with its itchy material and tightness, leading to some constriction over time.
+Some of these hats fell short in the comfort category.
+The Top Level Cuffed ranked lower in this metric with its itchy material and tightness that felt constricting over time.
 Satinior's Trawler beanie was lowest on the list in comfort as it simply didn't sit well on most heads.
 Along with a coarse material that was itchy and rough, this one just didn't meet our standards.

 Fit and Sizing